halil-tosun/azerbaijan-dairy-postconflict-recovery/docs/REPRODUCIBILITY_CHECKLIST.md

 ## Transparency Statement

 This repository has been prepared to maximize computational reproducibility and long-term accessibility.
-After public release, the archived GitHub repository will be linked to Zenodo to obtain a permanent DOI.
+After public release, the archived GitHub repository is permanently archived on Zenodo and publicly available at https://doi.org/10.5281/zenodo.21380280.